Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 Hedge Fund Psychologist

-It is a well known fact that the elite of the trading world have one thing in common - they are able to operate without experiencing the feeling of fear.
+It is a well known fact that the elite of the trading world have one thing in common.

 Some of the most successful traders of all time have said their unique ability to operate without the element of fear, is the standout difference that gives them their edge - and that it is this differential that sets them apart from everyone else.

-Sarah is a specialist in completely removing fear, and anxiety.
+Sarah specialises in eliminating the feeling of fear, often referred to as anxiety.
 She is able to get you operating in that elite pace.
-You will immediately feel a sense of calm, that allows you to start making better decisions, gain clarity, and be rational in your risk management.
+You will immediately feel a sense of calm, that allows you to start making better decisions, gain clarity, and behave more rationally when it comes to risk management.

 All successful hedge funds work with a trading psychologist - just as no elite sports person would succeed or win without working without a performance coach.